 Assumption \ref{assume-subgaussian-eigenval} requires sub-Gaussian designs for all the tasks.
-The positive definiteness of $\bSig_t^{(k)}$ assumes regularity of the covariance of $\bx_{t,i}^{(k)}$ but also requires $a_{t,i}^{(k)}$ has constant variance across samples.
+The positive definiteness of $\bSig_t^{(k)}$ assumes regularity of the covariance of $\bs_{t,i}^{(k)}$ but also requires $a_{t,i}^{(k)}$ has constant variance across samples.
 Moreover, we require in (\ref{Sig-sim}) that the covariance matrices for the source and target tasks are sufficiently similar.
-Assumption \ref{cond-err} requires sub-Gaussian noises in the observed reward at each stage.